Started playing Chess – 2009

 Strong Blitz Player – Youngest and only Non-GM of Top 8 to qualify, along with lightning GM Nakamura, for ICC Worldwide Blitz Final – ~1500 players

 International Master (IM) FIDE title – September 2013

 #2 Ranked FIDE Player in US in U14 age group - November 2013

 Hi!
 I’m Akshat Chandra and this is my log of the journey to be a Chess Grandmaster.
 Like many of you, I love my sports – basketball, American football, baseball!
-For sometime I moved to India from US, and there I stumbled upon Chess.
-In India I got formally introduced to Chess, by chance.
+For sometime I had moved to India from US, and there I stumbled upon Chess.
 The game has become a close friendship since then.
 I enjoy the game’s challenges & find its infinite scope quite fascinating.
 To think that even the best player is the best amongst us, but can still improve further shows the game’s limitless potential.
 I’m working hard at understanding Chess.